 A Musical Feast is an elegant evening of dining and dancing with a very special performance by members of the Music of the Baroque Chorus and Orchestra.
-Please contact Development Manager Mary Siegel about this year's event on June 1.
+Please contact Development Manager Mary Siegel about the 2019 gala benefit.

 Music of the Baroque supports choral education at Chicago public high schools through its “Strong Voices” arts education program.

 Music of the Baroque